-Tobacco Advertising, Promotion and Sponsorship: The law imposes a ban on most forms of tobacco advertising and promotion.
-However, the prohibition does not apply to “live broadcast from abroad via radio or television” and “printed matters printed outside” Thailand.
-Tobacco product displays are banned except at duty-free shops for persons leaving Thailand.
+Tobacco Advertising, Promotion and Sponsorship: There is a comprehensive ban on tobacco advertising and promotion.
 Although sponsorship by the tobacco industry is allowed, some forms of publicity of the sponsorship are prohibited.

-Tobacco Packaging and Labeling: The law requires graphic health warnings on cigarettes, occupying 85 percent of the top of the front and back principal display areas.
-Graphic health warnings also are required on shredded tobacco (which is typically used for hand-rolled cigarettes or smokeless tobacco products) and cigars.
-The law requires rotation by mandating that the warnings are changed after use on a certain number of tobacco product packages.
+Tobacco Packaging and Labeling: The law requires pictorial health warnings on cigarettes, occupying 85 percent of the top of the front and back principal display areas.
+Pictorial health warnings also are required on shredded tobacco (which is typically used for hand-rolled cigarettes or smokeless tobacco products) and cigars.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.